 BlackRock is the largest asset manager in the world.
-Controlling more than $5 billion in assets, BlackRock has been described as the world’s largest shadow bank.
-They own the iShares franchise of investment funds, as well as other proprietary investments vehicles.
+Controlling more than $8 trillion in assets under management (AUM), BlackRock is the world’s largest shadow bank.
+In addition, they own the iShares franchise of investment funds and other proprietary investment vehicles.

-iShares is one of the fastest-growing investment vehicles in the world; during the 1st Quarter 2018 shareholder update, BlackRock highlighted that the iShares franchise is how their business is booming.
-One of these iShares funds is exclusively dedicated to “defense spending” – in other words, a fund that is exclusively profiting off of weapons of war.
+iShares is one of the fastest-growing investment vehicles globally; during the 1st Quarter 2018 shareholder update, BlackRock highlighted that the iShares franchise is how their business is booming.
+One of these iShares funds is exclusively dedicated to “defense spending” – in other words, a fund that is solely profiting off of weapons of war.
 The defense fund includes investments in Lockheed Martin, Boeing, Raytheon, General Dynamics, Northrop Grumman.

 BlackRock’s investments are making a killing on killing.
-Weapons manufacturers, military contractors, and civilian firearms manufacturers are investments which fuel war, death, and destruction in our streets and around the world.
+Weapons manufacturers, military contractors, and civilian firearms manufacturers are investments that fuel war, death, and destruction in our streets and around the world.
 Investments in weapons companies, both military and civilian, run counter to BlackRock’s statements about holding companies accountable to be good corporate citizens.
 For example, the top five military contractors in the U.S. – Lockheed Martin, Boeing, Raytheon, General Dynamics, and Northrop Grumman – all have numerous counts of waste and abuse of federal tax dollars.
-These companies have been accused of groundwater contamination, misconduct, labor violations and overinflated pricing, resulting in overbilling defense contracts issued by the federal government.
+These companies have been accused of groundwater contamination, misconduct, labor violations, and overinflated pricing, resulting in overbilling defense contracts issued by the federal government.

 Corporate accountability must extend to those who hold the shares of these companies.
-In a public statement, BlackRock CEO Larry Fink announced that he was going to start holding the companies they invest in accountable for being responsible corporate citizens.
-Mr. Fink’s statement for accountability rings hollow while BlackRock continues to profit off of the most morally-corrupt companies in the world.
+In a public statement, BlackRock CEO Larry Fink announced that he would start holding the companies they invest in accountable for being responsible corporate citizens.
+Unfortunately, Mr. Fink’s statement for accountability rings hollow while BlackRock continues to profit off of the most morally corrupt companies in the world.
 To highlight how much money BlackRock has invested in weapons manufacturers, let’s look at their investments in the top 5.
-They have $7.25 billion invested in Boeing; $3.3 billion in General Dynamics; $5.6 billion in Lockheed Martin; $3.4 billion in Northrop Grumman; and $4 billion in Raytheon.
+They have $5.7 billion invested in Boeing, $2 billion in General Dynamics; $4.6 billion in Lockheed Martin; $2.6 billion in Northrop Grumman; and $6 billion in Raytheon.